 With the senate and assembly’s unanimous support, the only benefactor left is Governor Cuomo.
 His Women’s Equality Act of 2014 and long-time civil rights activism makes him a likely supporter of this crucial bill.

 If you believe you have been a victim of discrimination, contact us immediately to schedule a free, no obligation consultation with one of our experienced attorneys.
-We offer convenient locations in Albany, Troy, Latham and Saratoga Springs, NY.
+We offer convenient locations in Albany, Troy, Schenectady and Saratoga Springs, NY.